huzeir2k/nostrvine/mobile/docs/CAMERA_ARCHITECTURE.md

 ### macOS
 - **Info.plist keys** (macos/Runner/Info.plist):
-  - `NSCameraUsageDescription`: "diVine needs access to your camera to record short videos."
+  - `NSCameraUsageDescription`: "Divine needs access to your camera to record short videos."
-  - `NSMicrophoneUsageDescription`: "diVine needs access to your microphone to record audio with videos."
+  - `NSMicrophoneUsageDescription`: "Divine needs access to your microphone to record audio with videos."
 - **Permission request timing**: When `NativeCameraPlugin.initializeCamera()` is called
 - **Handled by**: Custom Swift code using `AVCaptureDevice.requestAccess(for: .video)`
 - **TCC database**: macOS tracks permissions in TCC (Transparency, Consent, and Control) database